-Print on demand is an amazing business model, and Etsy is an amazing platform to host it on.
-If you can find print on demand fulfillment companies that integrate with Etsy, you’ll be setting yourself for much more passive and automatic income.
+Print on demand can be an awesome business model, and Etsy can be an awesome platform to host it on.
+If you can find print on demand fulfillment companies that integrate with Etsy, you’ll be spending less time trying to enter orders manually.
 Which print on demand services integrate with Etsy?
 Which ones should you choose?

-Making sure that your Etsy store is integrated with great print on demand fulfillment companies will make the difference between a successful store and a business flop.
-Don’t be a flop.
+Making sure that your Etsy store is integrated with great print on demand fulfillment companies can make a difference in the products your offer, your time management, and how your run your online store.
 Let’s dive into some great choices to integrate with your Etsy store and start your business off on the right foot.

 1. Printify: Print on Demand Integration with Etsy

 Printify is one of my favorite print on demand platforms that integrates with Etsy.
 They have a LOT of products.
 I mean a LOT.
-Like, 650.
+Like, over 750.
 They’re also adding new products every week.